180D-FW-2023/Team6/README.md

 # Team6

-This is the directory for Team 6's code.
+This is the directory for Team 6's Virtual Music Teacher code.

 # Requirements

 ## Hardware
-- LED Strip compatible with `rpi_ws281x` library
+- A WS2812B LED Strip, or any LED strips compatible with `rpi_ws281x` library
 - Raspberry Pi 4
 - Logitech C920 Webcam
 - A rig of some sort for the webcam, mounted overhead over piano keys